Best Running Backpacks of 2025

 Look at the design elements of multiple running packs when choosing which one will work for you.
 Consider which pack’s features will make your time outside the simplest and most fun.

 If you want everything accessible on the outside of the pack, make sure the pack you choose has plenty of exterior pockets.
 If you don’t mind stopping for breaks, then exterior pockets aren’t as important.
 Fewer exterior pockets means the bag won’t wear out as quickly, too, because the stretch mesh used in most exterior pockets isn’t as durable.
-But again, with fewer exterior pockets, you’ll have to take the pack off and go into the main compartment to get to your lunch.
+But again, with fewer exterior pockets, you’ll have to take the pack off and go into the main compartment to get to your lunch or layers.

 Pockets and compartments